stefanprodan/gh-actions-demo/README.md

 For one, GitHub Actions simplifies automation tasks by offering a serverless platform that is capable of handling most development tasks.
 As a developer you don't want to jump from one SaaS to another in order to diagnose a build error.
 The fewer environments you have to use on a regular basis, the more productive you'll be.
 Not to mention that as a developer you probably spend most of your time on GitHub anyway.

+Should you use GitHub Action to deploy workloads on Kubernetes?
+I think continuous deployment should not be part of the CI workflow, instead CD could be performed by a Kubernetes operator that implements a control loop that continuously applies the desired state to your cluster, offering protection against harmful actions like deployments deletion or network policies altering.
+You can read more about why we consider CiOps as being a Kubernetes anti-pattern [here](https://www.weave.works/blog/kubernetes-anti-patterns-let-s-do-gitops-not-ciops).

 ### The anatomy of a GitHub Action

 In many ways GitHub Actions are similar to FaaS, and like functions, a GitHub Action can be triggered by an